Bohr-Sommerfeld profile surgeries and Disk Potentials: Construction of the Bohr-Sommerfeld Profile Surgery

+We will construct Bohr-Sommerfeld profile surgeries by switching between fillings of the `double' Bohr-Sommerfeld lift $\Lambda_2$.
+This Legendrian has two connected components,

+In $\Lambda_2$, the connected components are related by a `phase-shift' i.e. action of some element of $S^1$, of the other.

+We now proceed towards constructing fillings of the Legendrian $\Lambda_2$.
 The truncated symplectization $[r_1, r_2] \times Z$ is an annulus bundle over $Y$ which carries a connection induced by the connection form $\lambda$ on $Z$.

 Bohr-Sommerfeld Profile handles are Lagrangian fillings of $\{r_2\} \times \Lambda_2$ in the truncated symplectization $[r_1, r_2] \times Z$ constructed by parallel transporting.
 Definition \ref{def:pll} of parallel transporting along base can be extended naturally from $S^1$ bundles to their associated $\bC^*$ bundles so we omit the definition.
+In certain computations regarding $\cL_\gamma$, using the identification $A(a,b) := [\log a, \log b] \times S^1$ turns out to provide a clearer picture.